isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	<b>	Additional procedure only for pass holders staying in dormitories:</b><br/><br/>After the 14-day SHN, such pass holders must still <a href="https://www.mom.gov.sg/covid-19/7-day-additional-testing-regime">undergo an additional 7-day stay and testing regime.</a>
 	</li>
 </ol><br/><br/>
-* With effect from 0001 hours, 6 July 2021 (Singapore time), travellers with travel history within the last 21 days to Indonesia will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
+* <i>With effect from 0001 hours, 6 July 2021 (Singapore time), travellers with travel history within the last 21 days to Indonesia will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
 From 6 Jul 2021 to 12 Jul 2021, the Government of Singapore will waive the charges for the additional COVID-19 ART.
-Travellers will be required to pay for their COVID-19 ART from 0001 hours, 13 Jul 2021 (Singapore time).
+Travellers will be required to pay for their COVID-19 ART from 0001 hours, 13 Jul 2021 (Singapore time).</i>
 	</td>
 	</tr>
 			<tr>